twbs/blog/src/content/posts/2023/bootstrap-5-3-0.md

 When we set out to add dark mode support to Bootstrap, we didn't want to just add a dark mode.
 We wanted to build the foundations for a color mode system that could be used to create any number of themes and color modes.
 That's why we lead with the `data-bs-theme` attribute and the new `color-mode()` Sass mixin, and why we've added so many new CSS variables in these latest releases.

 To add a custom color mode, create your own `data-bs-theme` selector with a custom value as the name of your color mode, then modify any Sass and CSS variables as needed.
-We created a separate `_variables-dark.scss` stylesheet to house Bootstrap's dark mode specific Sass variables, but that's not required for you.
+We created a separate `_variables-dark.scss` stylesheet to house Bootstrap's dark mode-specific Sass variables, but that's not required for you.

 For example, you can create a "blue theme" with the selector `data-bs-theme="blue"`.
 In your custom Sass or CSS file, add the new selector and override any global or component CSS variables as needed.
 If you're using Sass, you can also use Sass's functions within your CSS variable overrides.